CageNic/perl_explained/database/1_simple_select_statement.md

 	tracks;
 ```

-For a table with many columns, the query would be so long that time-consuming to type.
+For a table with many columns, the query would be so long that time-consuming to type\
 To avoid this, you can use the asterisk (*), which is the shorthand for all columns of the table as follows:

 ```SELECT * FROM tracks;```